LinearTeam/LineLauncherCs/README-EN.md

 Welcome to submit Pull Requests\Issues or send email to <line@huangyu.win> if you want to let LMC better.

 ## License
-Please comply with the content of the LICENSE(ENGLISH VERSION:LICENSE-EN) and put this repository's link if you want to fork or use codes in this repository.
+Please comply with the content of the LICENSE(ENGLISH VERSION:LICENSE-EN) and put this repository's link if you want to fork this repository or use LMC's codes.

 ## Debug arguments
 (It will enable in beta edition)